Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Can I use these inside Claude Code?

 Yes.
-Firecrawl has an official Claude Code plugin, which is the tightest integration of the five.
+Firecrawl has an official Claude Code plugin, which is the tightest integration of the four.
 Exa has a one-click Claude Connector.
 Parallel needs no API key.
-All five ship MCP servers compatible with Claude Code, and four (Firecrawl, Brave, Tavily, Parallel) also ship official CLIs for terminal-only workflows.
+All four ship MCP servers compatible with Claude Code, and three (Firecrawl, Brave, Parallel) also ship official CLIs for terminal-only workflows.
 Setup for any of them is under five minutes.

 Does Anthropic's web search work outside Claude?